cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

     rpc GetBlockResults(GetBlockResultsRequest) returns (GetBlockResultsResponse) {}
 }

-message GetLatestBlockIDRequest {}
+message GetLatestHeightRequest {}

-// GetLatestBlockIDResponse is a lightweight reference to the latest committed
-// block.
-message GetLatestBlockIDResponse {
-    // The height of the latest committed block. int64 height = 1;
+// GetLatestHeightResponse provides the height of the latest committed block. message GetLatestHeightResponse {
-    // The ID of the latest committed block. tendermint.types.BlockID block_id = 2;
+    // The height of the latest committed block.
+Will be 0 if no data has been
+    // committed yet.
+    int64 height = 1;
 }

 message GetBlockRequest {
-    // The height of the block to get. int64 height = 1;
+    // The height of the block to get.
+Set to 0 to return the latest block. int64 height = 1;
 }